conan-io/conan-io.github.io/_posts/2021-09-15-Conan-XRay-Integration.markdown

 Xray is a DevSecOps tool that works together with Artifactory to check potential vulnerabilities between the application dependencies.
 It has support for [multiple package types and different technologies](https://www.jfrog.com/confluence/display/JFROG/JFrog+Xray) (such as Docker images, npm, or PyPI), and since [version 3.21.2](https://www.jfrog.com/confluence/display/JFROG/Xray+Release+Notes) it also supports Conan packages.

 In this post, we explain how to make your C/C++ builds secure using Xray with Artifactory.
-We will go through the setup process using a JFrog free-tier instance that comes with cloud-hosted instances of Artifactory and Xray ready for use with Conan.
-If you still don't know the JFrog free-tier you can [open an account](https://jfrog.com/start-free/) (it's completely free) to follow the steps in this post.
+We will go through the setup process using a JFrog free-tier instance that comes with cloud-hosted Artifactory and Xray instances ready for use with Conan.
+If you still don't know the JFrog free-tier, you can [open an account](https://jfrog.com/start-free/) (it's completely free) to follow the steps in this post.
 The Artifactory instance has some limitations like a limit of 10GB of transfer a month and 2GB storage but will be more than enough for personal use or get an idea of how the experience with the JFrog platform is.

-If you want to create a free-tier instance please [click here to create a new account](https://jfrog.com/start-free/).
+If you want to create a free-tier instance, please [click here to create a new account](https://jfrog.com/start-free/).

 ## Setting up Artifactory: creating a Conan repository

-After loging in the free-tier instance, first thing is creating a new Conan repository in Artifactory.
-There's a getting started button in the free-tier that guides through the process of creating it.
-For this post we have created a local repository called *test-repo*.
-Once we create our new repo we have to configure it in the Conan local client, that's just a matter of executing *conan remote add* and *conan user* commands (you will find detailed instructions in the free-tier getting started guide and in [Artifactory documentation](https://www.jfrog.com/confluence/display/JFROG/Conan+Repositories)).
+After logging in to the free-tier instance, the first thing is creating a new Conan repository in Artifactory.
+There's a getting started button in the free-tier that guides through the process of doing it.
+For this post, we have created a local repository called *test-repo*.
+Once we configure our new repository, we will add it to the Conan local client using *conan remote add* and *conan user* commands (you will find detailed instructions in the free-tier getting started guide and in [Artifactory documentation](https://www.jfrog.com/confluence/display/JFROG/Conan+Repositories)).

-## Setting up XRay: adding watches, policies and rules
+## Setting up XRay: adding policies, rules and watches

 The first thing we have to define to start working with XRay is a **policy**.
 A **policy** is just a set of **rules**, and each of these **rules** defines a license/security criteria that will trigger a corresponding set of actions when met.
 We can create a new policy using the *Getting Started* button in the free-tier or just going to *Administration > Xray > Watches & Policies* and creating a new **policy**.

 <p class="centered">
     <img src="{{ site.baseurl }}/assets/post_images/2021-09-15/create_new_xray_policy.gif" align="center" alt="Creating a new XRay policy"/>
 </p>

 We will create a security **policy** named *mycompany-policy* and add one rule to it.

-First we can create a rule called *low-severity-warning* that will set the minimal severity rule in low (severity score under 4.0/10.0) and that will send a notify email to warn us about that.
-For this, you just have to click on *New Rule* and setting the Minimal Severity.
-You can set the severity warning based on pre-defined ranges (low, medium, high or critical) or set a custom CVSS Score range.
-Please [read more about this](https://www.jfrog.com/confluence/display/JFROG/CVSS+Scoring+in+Xray) in XRay docs.
-As you can see there are multiple actions that can be triggered when the rule conditions are met.
-This time we will only set the *Notify Email* field and see what happens when we upload a package that has kwown security issues.
+Click in *New Rule* and set *low-severity-warning* as the rule name.
+This rule will adjust the minimal severity to low (severity score under 4.0/10.0).
+You can set the severity warning based on predefined ranges (low, medium, high or critical) or set up a custom CVSS Score range.
+Please, [read more about this](https://www.jfrog.com/confluence/display/JFROG/CVSS+Scoring+in+Xray) in XRay docs.
+Multiple actions can be triggered when the rule conditions are satisfied.
+We will add the *Notify Email* action for this rule and check what happens when uploading a package with known security issues.

 <p class="centered">
     <img src="{{ site.baseurl }}/assets/post_images/2021-09-15/xray_rules_options.png" align="center" width="50%" alt="Creating a new XRay rule"/>
 </p>

-Now that we have created our policy that has just one rule we will add a **watch**.
-A **watch** is the piece that connects the **resources** to be scanned with the **policies**.
-To create the **watch** you could use the *Getting Started* button or going to *Administration > Xray > Watches & Policies* and selecting the *Watches* tab.
-We will create a *test-watch* that will add our *test-repo* as resource (you could also use patterns for repository inclusion or add all the repositories to the watch).
-Then click on *Manage Policies* to connect the *mycompany-policy* repo to the *test-repo* resource.
+The next thing is adding a **watch**. **Watches** connect the **resources** (such as repositories or builds) with the **policies**.
+To create the watch, you could use the *Getting Started* button or go to *Administration > Xray > Watches & Policies* and selecting the *Watches* tab.
+We will create a watch named *test-watch* that will add our *test-repo* as a resource (you could also use patterns for repository inclusion or add all the repositories to the watch).
+Then click on *Manage Policies* to connect the *mycompany-policy* **policy** to the *test-repo* **resource**.

 <p class="centered">
     <img src="{{ site.baseurl }}/assets/post_images/2021-09-15/create_new_xray_watch.png" align="center" alt="Creating a new XRay watch"/>